How project status reports work: 8 steps + template

 Where should you write your project status report?

 The best way to draft and share status updates is with a work management tool.
 Look for a tool that offers an overview of your project, so your team has a central source of truth for all project-related work.
-That way, instead of managing projects in spreadsheets, you can keep it all—status updates, project briefs, key deliverables, and important project milestones—in one place.
-Your reports will be easily shareable, and stakeholders can look back on previous reports at any time, avoiding email overload on your end.
+That way, instead of managing projects in spreadsheets, you can keep it all in one place: status updates, project briefs, key deliverables, and important project milestones.

 [Product UI] Example Asana Project Overview for a product marketing launch project (Project Overview)

-Wrapping your project up with an executive summary
+Wrapping up your project with an executive summary

-The status reports we’ve been talking about are always sent during a project to keep everyone in the loop.
-However, once the project is finished, it’s smart to send out a final summary report.
+The status reports we've been talking about are always sent during a project to keep everyone in the loop.
+However, once the project is finished, it's smart to send out a final summary report.
 Think of this as the executive summary for your project.
-This is your chance to offer stakeholders a wrap-up to the project.
-Use it to officially close it out.

-• What were the goals of this project and were they met?
+• What were the goals of this project, and were they met?

 • Was the project completed on time and on budget (if applicable)?